danoneata/humans/README.md

 **Data.**
 What datasets should we use for training the model?
-We need pairs of audio and front video recordings.
+We need pairs of audio and front video recordings;
+there should be plenty of such datasets.
+For example, we have access to the Lip Reading in the Wild dataset (although non-commercial conditions might apply).
-If multiple speakers are present in the training dataset will we need to encode the speaker identity (in order to account for mouth shape variability)?
+But if multiple speakers are present in the training dataset will we need to encode the speaker identity (in order to account for mouth shape variability)?
 Or is this information (the speaker identity) already present in the input audio stream?
+To explicitly circumvent the speaker variability, I would be very tempted to use a single-person dataset (_e.g._, Obama for which there are many video recording available).

-**Intermediate phoneme representation.**
+**Intermediate phonetic representation.**
 The model goes between two aligned signals: from audio to lips.
 We could explicitly enforce an intermediate layer to correspond to the phonetic representation, but what advantages would bring such a design?
 Maybe better interpretability?